 The Sleepaway Camp series got a sudden revival in the late 2000s as the original director, Robert Hiltzik, decided to make more sequels, which ignore the three previous films.

 Return to Sleepaway Camp, which was released in 2008, follows yet another summer camp where people mysteriously start to turn up dead.
-Identity of the killer is kept as a mystery just as in the original film, but it still retains some comedic elements from previous films.
+The identity of the killer is kept as a mystery, just as in the original film, but it still retains some comedic elements from previous films.

 Hiltzik has planned more continuations, with Sleepaway Camp Reunion being the next in line.

 - Ambiguous Disorder: Alan shows vague signs of being mentally handicapped, most likely autism, throughout the movie.

 - Asshole Victim: Even for this franchise, there weren't many likable characters.
 Especially not the ones who ended up dead.

 - Breaking the Fourth Wall: During the big reveal, Angela, after revealing herself yet again has a moment of hysterical laughter before quickly looking directly at the camera before the cut to credits.

 - Call-Back: There are several to the original, and even a few possible ones to the previous sequels.